 Climbing carabiners are manufactured out of stainless steel or aluminum.
-Steel biners are stronger and more durable than aluminum ones, but they also weigh twice as much (or more!) and are mainly used for fixed draws or anchors.
+Steel ones are stronger and more durable than aluminum ones, but they also weigh twice as much (or more!) and are mainly used for fixed draws or anchors.
 All of the products that we tested in this review are made of aluminum.Anodizing

 Another advantage to anodizing is that you can have one color for the top of a quickdraw or alpine draw and another color for the bottom.
-If you buy a preassembled draw they usually come this way already, but when setting up a rack of "alpine" or "extendable" draws (2 carabiners on a tripled-up shoulder length sling) you should also do this, because the steel of a bolt, piton or even a nut wire will quickly gouge the soft aluminum.
+If you buy a preassembled draw they usually come this way already, but when setting up a rack of "alpine" or "extendable" draws (two carabiners on a tripled-up shoulder length sling) you should also do this, because the steel of a bolt, piton or even a nut wire will quickly gouge the soft aluminum.
 If the rope bearing surface does get gouged, there's a possibility that it can snag the sheath of your rope and in extreme cases lead to rope failure.
-As an example, the Mad Rock UltraLight Bent Gate comes in red and the Mad Rock UltraLight Straight Gate comes in silver so you can easily distinguish which side is for clipping gear and which side is for the rope.
+As an example, the Mad Rock Ultra Light Wire comes in red and silver, so you can easily distinguish which side is for clipping gear and which side is for the rope.

 Hot-forged vs. Cold-forged

 Cold forging is the original method of making carabiners whereby the rod of aluminum is bent into the desired shape and then stamped in a die at room temperature.
 In the hot forging process, the rod and forge dies are heated before stamping, which typically allows a manufacturer to create a lighter product with a more intricate design.
 If you compare a cold-forged vs. a hot-forged model, it is easy to tell which is hot-forged as it will have a more sculpted look.
 I-beam or cut-out spines can be created with both processes.
-Wild Country's entire line-up, including the Wild Country Helium Carabiner and Wild Country Astro, are hot-forged, along with the Mad Rock UltraLight and the Black Diamond Oz Carabiner, Black Diamond LiveWire, and Black Diamond HotWire.
+In this review, the Wild Country Helium, Mad Rock Ultra Light, and the Black Diamond Oz are hot-forged.

-CAMP uses only cold forging for their CAMP Photon Wire Straight Gate, CAMP Nano 23 Carabiner, and CAMP Orbit models, because they feel it results in less irregularities in their product and it's more reliable than hot forging.
-Petzl also uses cold forging for the Petzl Spirit Straight Gate and Petzl Djinn Straight Gate.
-As a climber, you might never actually notice the difference between the two methods.
-Most hot-forged models are more expensive, except that our Best Buy winning Mad Rock UltraLight is actually hot forged.
-And while our Top Pick for Lightweight Black Diamond Oz is hot-forged, the even lighter CAMP Nano 23 is not.
+CAMP uses only cold forging for their CAMP Photon Wire and Nano 22 models because they feel it results in fewer irregularities in their product and it's more reliable than hot forging.
+A climber might never actually notice the difference between the two methods.
+Most hot-forged models are more expensive, except that our Best Buy winning Mad Rock Ultra Light ($6) is actually hot forged.
+And while our Top Pick for Lightweight Black Diamond Oz is hot-forged, the even lighter Nano 22 is not.

-In perusing other reviews and message boards, we noticed some concern about hot-forged biners being less durable.
+In perusing other reviews and message boards, we noticed some concern about hot-forged models being less durable.
 People are grumbling that their gear used to last ten years and is now wearing out in one or two.
 This is not necessarily a result of the forging method but of how much metal is used in the process.
 A lighter weight model, hot or cold forged, will have less material overall, specifically on the rope bearing surface, which leads to quicker grooving.
-If you are more concerned with longevity over weight, choose a big and beefy model like the Petzl Djinn, which has a large rope bearing surface and should last a while.
+If you are more concerned with the longevity over the weight, choose a big and beefy model like the Petzl Ange L, which has a large rope-bearing surface and should last a while.
 If you're fascinated by this topic and want to learn more, and have a spare 30 minutes, check out DMM's factory tour.

 Bent vs. Straight

 Both solid and wiregates can be straight or bent.
-Most climbers tend to find bent gates easier to clip than straight gates, and that's why you'll find them on the rope end of a quickdraw, but according to Petzl there is a higher risk that the rope will become unclipped from a bent gate model in a fall.
+Most climbers tend to find bent gates easier to clip than straight gates, and that's why you'll find them on the rope end of a quickdraw, but according to Petzl, there is a higher risk that the rope will become unclipped from a bent gate model in a fall.
 Check out their great info-graphic for tips on how to avoid dangerous clipping situations.

 The tension on a gate determines the clipping action: fast and snappy, stiff and slow, or soft and easy.
-This is often a personal preference issue, though it is very important that there is some spring tension that returns the gate to its fully closed position.
-In solid gates, that tension is created by a spring in the barrel of the gate, and in wiregates it's created by the pivoting of the wire itself.
+This is often a personal preference, though it is very important that there is some spring tension that returns the gate to its fully closed position.
+In solid gates, that tension is created by a spring in the barrel of the gate, and in wiregates, it's created by the pivoting of the wire itself.
 That tension can decrease over time, due to the build-up of dirt or grime, or due to corrosion.
-An open gate reduces the product's strength by roughly 2/3rds (see Strength section below) and creates the potential for the rope to come unclipped or the carabiner to break in a fall.
-If your gates become "manual" and no longer close on their own, wash your them according to the manufacturer's instructions and lubricate the joints.
+An open gate reduces the strength by roughly 2/3rds (see Strength section below) and creates the potential for the rope to come unclipped or the carabiner to break in a fall.
+If your gates become "manual" and no longer close on their own, wash them according to the manufacturer's instructions and lubricate the joints.

-If, after a thorough cleansing and lubricating a gate still does not close on its own, you must retire that piece.
+If, after a thorough cleaning and lubricating a gate still does not close on its own, you must retire that piece.
 Even if you manually close it back after clipping, the gate can scrape against the rock back into a dangerous open configuration.

 Most climbing gear is CE certified.
 This certification is from the European Committee for Standardization (CEN), which requires gear to meet certain standards to be sold in the EU.
 Even though the U.S. has no set standards for climbing gear, most American manufacturers build to this specification and are CE certified in order to sell their products overseas.
 All of the models we tested in this review are CE certified.
 To check if your own gear is, look for a CE and four numbers stamped or printed on the side.
 If it's not, as long as it meets the minimum strength requirements below (also stamped or printed on the side) it should be alright.The minimum CE requirements for a non-locking carabiner are: